isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 ### Base Contact

-Occasionally the rules will reference game objects being  in contact  or tell players to place tokens or other game elements in  base contact  with a miniature's base as a way of showing that a ship is in close proximity to something.
+Occasionally the rules will reference game objects being  in contact  or tell players to place tokens or other game elements in  base contact  with a miniature’s base as a way of showing that a ship is in close proximity to something.
 In the case of ships with very large or irregular shaped bases this may not be possible   in such cases, place the token, ship etc. as close as possible to the base, or use a  Traffic Jam token as detailed below.

 ### Traffic James and Ship Placement

-An unfortunate reality of moving miniatures around on the tabletop is that occasionally you ll end with a 'traffic jam' where several miniatures need to be in the same place (or close to it) at the same time.
+An unfortunate reality of moving miniatures around on the tabletop is that occasionally you ll end with a ’traffic jam’ where several miniatures need to be in the same place (or close to it) at the same time.
 This is especially true of larger ships which can overhang their bases by a considerable distance, but it can happen with the smallest of vessels as well.
 Movement in Dropfleet is generally flexible enough that a ship almost never has to move to an exact spot so the problems usually arise from trying to squeeze the last possible inch of movement or keep a weapon system in arc to fire.

 The solution is to use a marker to show the exact position of the intersecting ships until they move far enough apart to place models in their correct positions again, in the meantime they are simply placed as close as possible.
 These markers should show ship facing, and players should be as precise as possible in their placement to avoid arguments.